AWS Security Blog

 Some customers need to provision tens, if not hundreds, of new AWS accounts at one time and assign access to many users.
-If you are using AWS Control Tower, doing this requires that you provision an AWS account in AWS Control Tower, and then assign the user access to the AWS account in AWS SSO before moving to the next AWS account.
+If you are using AWS Control Tower, doing this requires that you provision an AWS account in AWS Control Tower, and then assign the user access to the AWS account in AWS IAM Identity Center before moving to the next AWS account.
 This process adds complexity and time for administrators who manage the AWS environment while delaying users’ access to their AWS accounts.

-In this blog post, we’ll show you how to automate creating multiple AWS accounts in AWS Control Tower, and how to automate assigning user access to the AWS accounts in AWS SSO, with the ability to repeat the process easily for subsequent batches of accounts.
+In this blog post, we’ll show you how to automate creating multiple AWS accounts in AWS Control Tower, and how to automate assigning user access to the AWS accounts in AWS IAM Identity Center, with the ability to repeat the process easily for subsequent batches of accounts.
 This solution simplifies the provisioning and assignment processes, while enabling automation for your AWS environment, and allows your builders to start using and experimenting on AWS more quickly.

 This solution uses the following AWS services: